An Experiment Scorecard template consists of the following modules:

 Experiment details module

-The experiment module contains a selector that lets you choose an Optimizely experiment.
-When you select an experiment, you can see other experiment metadata.
+This module includes a selector that lets you choose an Optimizely experiment.

 Metrics module